Lintshiwe/V-CrisisLink/README.md

 This command will:

-- Download the Ubuntu 22.04 LTS base box (if not already present)
+- Download the Debian Bullseye base box (if not already present)
 - Set up a virtual machine with 2GB RAM and 2 CPU cores
 - Install all required dependencies (Node.js, PostgreSQL with PostGIS, Redis)
 - Clone the CrisisLink2.0 repository from GitHub
 - Set up the database and required environment files
 - Install all project dependencies
+- Fix any potential native module issues (like bcrypt)
 - Start the application automatically

+The entire setup is fully automated - no manual steps required!

 ### 3. Access the Application